JR Freight Class EF510: Class EF510-300

-The EF510-300 subclass is operated by JR Freight in the Kyushu area of Japan, of which 17 locomotives are to be built.
+The EF510-300 subclass is operated by JR Freight in the Kyushu area of Japan, of which 17 locomotives were ordered.
 Originally intended to enter service in March 2023, they entered service on 25 February of that year.

-As part of its business plan for fiscal 2021, JR Freight announced on 31 March 2021 that they would procure Class EF510 locomotives to replace ageing locomotives, such as the Class ED76 and Class EF81, currently in use in Kyushu.
-On 15 October of the same year, it was revealed that the subclass would inherit the nickname "ECO-POWER Red Thunder" (「ECO-POWER レッドサンダー」), and the first production example of the subclass (EF510-301) was completed.
+As part of its business plan for fiscal 2021, JR Freight announced on 31 March 2021 that it would procure Class EF510 locomotives to replace ageing locomotives used in the Kyushu region, such as the Class ED76 and Class EF81.
+On 15 October of that year, JR Kyushu revealed that the subclass would receive the nickname "ECO-POWER Red Thunder" (「ECO-POWER レッドサンダー」) and that the first production example of the subclass (EF510-301) was completed.
 EF510-301 was unveiled to the press on 9 December 2021.

 Classification

 The EF510 classification for this locomotive type is explained below.